HussamAlBasha/IDS-Institute-for-Design-Strategies/README.md

 ## Soundscapy
 This section is based on this repository: https://github.com/MitchellAcoustics/Soundscapy

+Under this folder you can find a simple tutorial that helps you:

+A.	Setting Up Visual Studio Code
+B.	Cloning the repository in VSCode
+C.	Using Soundscapy library that is used for:
+    a)	Binaural Recording Analysis
+        i)	Prepping the Results Dataframe
+        ii)	Load in a Binaural Recording
+        iii)	Calculating Acoustic Metrics(Python Acoustics, scikit-maad, MoSQITo) iv)	Defining Analysis Settings
+    b)	Statistical Analysis of the ISD Dataset
+        i)	Loading the Data
+        ii)	Filtering the Data
+        iii)	Validating the Data
+        iv)	Calculating the ISOPleasant and ISOEventful Coordinate Values
+    c)	Plotting
+         i) Plotting Functions for Visualizing Circumplex Data (1)	Scatter Plots
+            (2)	Distribution (Density) Plots
+            (3)	Jointplot
+        ii)	Plotting Functions for Visualizing Likert Scale Data (1)	Radar/Spider Plot

 ## R EFA CFA SEM

-Under this folder you can find a simple toutorial that helps you build and run you Model, test it and run it.
+Under this folder you can find a simple tutorial that helps you build and run you Model, test it and run it.

 ### 1. Exploratory Factor Analysis (EFA)
 EFA is a statistical technique used in data analysis to uncover the underlying structure of a set